Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

   - From detail view, user can navigate back to SkillSelectPage.

 ### LessonSelectPage
-- Dynamically loads lessons under selected skill from table.
+- Dynamically loads lessons under selected skill from Azure Table and cachjed in App
 - Coaches select a lesson to view details.

 ### LessonPage
-- Displays selected lesson’s `.html` content.
+- Displays selected lesson’s `.html` content, stored in Azure table and cached to App
 - References up to three images, which can be opened full-screen (not available off-line)
 - References up to three videos, which can be viewed (not available off-line)
 - **Header Feature:**